 On our international climbs we promote the same environmental standards and ethics we hold ourselves to with the local guides we work with.
 The excitement and awareness is contagious – one action can snowball, with RMI groups having returned from the summit of Kilimanjaro with over 20lbs of trash collected after one of our guides began collecting discarded hand warmers!

-RMI is proud to be a sponsor of the upcoming Sustainable Summits Conference in September 2013.
-Hosted by Denali National Park, the conference is a summit of land managers, climbers, planners and scientists representing the world’s mountainous areas, gathering to incorporate environmentally sustainable solutions in mountain areas along with developing global partnerships.
+RMI was proud to be a sponsor at the Sustainable Summits Conference.
+Hosted by American Alpine Club, the conference is a summit of land managers, climbers, planners and scientists representing the world’s mountainous areas, gathering to incorporate environmentally sustainable solutions in mountain areas along with developing global partnerships.
 RMI Guide Alex Van Steen will discuss RMI's environmental expedition practices and discuss his collaboration with community development on RMI's Carstensz Pyramid Expeditions.
 These gatherings further promote the discussion and dispersion of valuable environmental ethics and practical and effective expedition techniques among the global climbing community.

 We understand that human decisions and actions have as equal consequences on mountainous environments as those places have on our spirits.
 Hence we divide our focus towards social initiatives and outreach efforts as well as environmental ones.